 The Contractor shall provide and maintain an electronic system for reporting FPA instances by the Government and tracking time from opening to closing the instance.
 For Vended locations, FPAs will be automatically reported to the vendor system of record.
 An FPA transaction is represented as an "IX" transaction in the Autocrib database.
 The contractor shall utilize the Autocrib API service on an hourly basis to report the FPAs.
-The contractor may also choose to query other data tables during the hourly "IX" query to search for exception criteria.
+The contractor may also choose to guery other data tables during the hourly "IX" guery to search for exception criteria.
 For open bin locations, the mechanic or Government representative will report FPA instances utilizing this electronic system.
 This electronic system will notify the DLA COR of all instances of FPA failure.
 Any reported outages shall only be reported and documented once per mechanic per bin.
 Only one instance per mechanic per bin can be counted against the metric within a 48 hour period.
 The Contractor will not be charged another FPA failure if the same mechanic places a demand upon the same bin (within 48 hours) until the bin has been filled and the original FPA failure closed.
+Where multiple failures are reported against the same NSN by the same Mechanic ID, a Job Control Number shall be provided.
 Only after the next fill/depletion cycle will the Contractor incur another MWT failure on the same bin.
 Multiple failures can be reported against the same NSN if located in different bin locations provided it is for a different requirement.
 However, multiple failures cannot be reported for the same requirement against the same NSN even if located in different bin locations.
 Any agreed to exception criteria will be applied to the Contractor system of record and will be the Contractor's responsibility to ensure it is applied accurately.